maubanel/UE5-Lighting/reflection/README.md

 ##### `Step 20.`\|`ITL`| :large_blue_diamond: :large_blue_diamond:

 Lets run the game and see what a very reflective flat plane surface looks like with our existing reflections.
+As you can see we don't get a very sharp reflection.
+For a sphere and our objects in the level its ok, but for a flat mirorred surface it doesn't cut it.

 ![alt_text](images/.jpg)